n-t-roff/ex-3.6/README.md

 ```
 Some configuration (e.g. installation paths) can be done in the
 [`makefile`](https://github.com/n-t-roff/ex-3.6/blob/master/Makefile.in).
-For compiling it on BSD and Linux autoconfiguration is required:
+For compiling on BSD, Linux and Solaris autoconfiguration is required:
 ```sh
 $ ./configure
 ```